RISDxNASA-SUITS/SUITS-26/README.md

-# EVA AIA — Voice-capable mission assistant (demo)
+# EVA AIA — Voice-capable mission assistant

 A **deterministic**, safety-oriented EVA-style copilot demo: **typed or spoken** commands, mock suit telemetry, YAML procedures, guardrails, and a React mission console. **No LLM** and **no cloud speech APIs** — local **Whisper** for speech-to-text and the browser’s **Web Speech API** for read-aloud replies.